anthonycoffey/netfactor-callerId/README.md

   `.nf_websiteUrl`

    and so on...

-   Anywhere these classes are used, the netfactor_callerId() function defined below will target all of the CSS selectors in the Dimension column listed on page 5 of the VisitorTrack IP-Based API Documentation and using jQuery will insert the respective value into the targeted HTML element.
+   ## Usage

-   For example, anywhere on the site where there is an HTML element that looks like this:
+   Example:

    `<span class="nf_companyId"></span>`

-   The function will find the element, and insert the respective value on page load for companyId using jQuery .html() function.
+   OR

-   If the element doesn't exist, nothing happens.
-If the element does exist, then the appropriate value is inserted into element.
+   `<input class="nf_companyId">`

-   Please note: this will empty the node so be sure to use something like span above to avoid any content being erased accidentally.
+   The function will find the elements, and insert the value for companyId as the page is loading using Javascript.

    ## Debugging